Our next development round is focusing on two key areas.

 Current output includes: Come Dine With Me, Four in a Bed, Extreme Cakemakers plus presenter-led formats like Kirstie’s Handmade Christmas.

-We are looking to commission a small number of new series for 2019.
-We are considering a number of possible areas:
+We are looking to commission a small number of new series and considering a number of possible areas:

 - Classic day-time subjects, presented with an entertainment twist, preferably fronted by a well-known presenter who will be a draw for viewers.
 This will probably involve amateurs competing against one another in a location/studio presided over by presenter/talent, but we’re open to other approaches.
 Formats should be simple and build up to a climax each day.
 Our preference is for self-contained shows, but we are open to a stripped event.
 We’re well-served for food in this area, but we might contemplate something if the idea felt fresh and innovative.
 These could be hours or half hours